ZooBeasts/cWGAN-GP_Inverse_Design_Disordered_Waveguide_Nanophotonics/README.md

-# Generative model for the inverse and forward design of random waveguide in the linear and nonlinear regime
+# Generative model for inverse design and forward prediction of disorder waveguide in the linear and nonlinear regime

 ## Finalizing, and COMING SOON (Updated readme.*)